 Court poor box

-The most common reason for making a decision such as this is that, in the opinion of the judge, while the prosecution has proven its case, it is not appropriate to enter a conviction.
-For example, the judge may anticipate that the defendant will not commit any other offence.
+The most common reason for using the court poor box is that, in the opinion of the judge, while the prosecution has proven its case, it is not appropriate to enter a conviction.
+For example, because it is a minor or first offence.

 Having a conviction registered against you can significantly affect your life by damaging employment prospects, careers and social relationships.
 For this reason, where the court feels that the citizen will not re-offend, the judge can choose to impose a donation to the court poor box.

 The Law Reform Commission found that the system is unfair for offenders from different economic backgrounds.
 Offenders who can afford to pay the fine can avoid conviction while people who cannot have no choice but to have the conviction registered against them.
 The court poor box is also not universally used, so some offenders may not have the option available to them depending on where they are tried.

 There are also concerns as to the lack of accountability regarding the use of funds, as well as concerns that donations to the court poor box deprive the Irish Government of the fines that would normally be imposed.
 It has been suggested that a new system where the money collected went to victims of crime would be more appropriate.

 There is no set procedure for how the court will handle the process.
 Generally, if a judge orders that you make a donation to the court poor box and you have the funds to pay, the Court Registrar will collect the payment and issue you with a receipt.
 If you do not have the funds with you but you can afford to pay, then arrangements will be made for you to pay at a later date.
 Donations are forwarded to the relevant charity/organisation by the court.
 If you do not have the funds to pay or you choose not to make a donation, a conviction for your offence will be registered against you.